 world.
 The Guidance’s recommendations relating to promotion of foods for infants and young children are reproduced in each section of this report.

-She Made a Difference
+They Made a Difference